nickbar01234/vt-git-workshop/GitReference.md

 One of the most common workflow with Git is:

 1. Keep one branch (i.e `main`) as the source of truth.
-Any commits on the main branch has been tested and reviewed.
+All commits made on the `main` have been tested and reviewed.
 2. Develop new features / bug fixes on a different branch.
-3. Once you're happy with the changes for a given branch, incorporate the changes into the `main` branch.
+3. Once you're happy with the changes on a given branch, incorporate the changes into `main`.

 ### Merge